 PYLUSD Parent University

-Starting this month, the Placentia-Yorba Linda Unified School District is launching a “Parent University,” offering an array of classes that parents voted as their favorite.
+The Placentia-Yorba Linda Unified School District has launched a “Parent University,” offering an array of classes that parents voted as their favorite.
 “Navigating Middle School” and “Addressing Bullying” are a few of the classes offered.
 To see the full list of classes, visit the Parent University Web Page

 All of the classes are offered by teachers, police officers or experts in their respective fields.
 Spanish translators are also available, if requested ahead of time via the website registration.
 The Parent University page on the website also includes links to resources as well as suggested reading for parents and students to learn more information about specific topics.